John Campbell, 3rd Earl of Breadalbane and Holland: Background and education

 Campbell was the son of John Campbell, 2nd Earl of Breadalbane and Holland and Henrietta Villiers, daughter of Sir Edward Villiers, Knight Marshal.
 He matriculated at Christ Church, Oxford in 1711.

 Political career

 Campbell was Envoy to Denmark from 1718, and ambassador to the Russian Empire in 1731.
 He was a Lord of the Admiralty in 1741 until the dissolution of Sir Robert Walpole's government the following year.

-He was returned as Member of Parliament for Saltash in 1727 and 1734.
+Glenorchy was returned as Member of Parliament for Saltash in 1727 and 1734.
+In April 1739, prompted by the poet and playwright Allan Ramsay, he presented a bill to Parliament for the establishment of a Scottish theatre patent, but withdrew it in the face of strong opposition from Kirk ministers, Edinburgh's city magistrates, and Edinburgh University.

 He was returned as MP for Orford in 1741.
 He was appointed Master of the Jewel Office in 1745 and resigned his seat in the House of Commons.
 He succeeded his father as Earl of Breadalbane and Holland on 23 February 1752 and became a Scottish representative peer.
 He graduated as a Doctor of Civil Law (DCL) at the University of Oxford in 1756, and served as Justice in Eyre south of the Trent from 1756 to 1765 and Vice-Admiral of Scotland from 1776.